MC-LDDI/Passport-to-Maths-JSX-GraphBuilder/README.md

 # Passport-to-Maths-JSX-GraphBuilder

 ## Project Description
-The Passport to Maths: JSX Graph Maker application was developed by the Learning Design and Digital Innovation team at Monash College in Melbourne, Australia, as part of a project to create a suite of online asynchronous mathematics learning modules.
+The Passport to Maths: JSX GraphBuilder application was developed by the Learning Design and Digital Innovation team at Monash College in Melbourne, Australia, as part of a project to create a suite of online asynchronous mathematics learning modules.
 The program facilitates student success by providing a personalised program of learning.
-We are releasing the code for the Passport to Maths: JSX Graph Maker to allow other learning design teams to benefit from this innovation.
+We are releasing the code for the Passport to Maths: JSX GraphBuilder to allow other learning design teams to benefit from this innovation.
 This project is a user-friendly web application designed to simplify the process of creating and customising mathematical graphs for non-technical users.
 The application provides a straightforward interface where users can input values, which are then used to generate and display mathematical graphs.
 This functionality is made possible through the use of the JSXGraph library.

 ## Use of JSXGraph